fongandrew/hydeout/_posts/2020-10-27-ffuf-filters.md

 **301** - Some hosts hit 301 way too frequently to be directories, but usually they represent directories, which means more fuzzing :) 302 isprobably the next best return code besides 200.

-## Now, the reasoning behind the codes in list and why they are sometimes actually awesome.
+## Now, the reasoning behind the codes in the list and why they are sometimes actually awesome.

 **302** is almost always junk, but I’ve seen 302s to other hosts that were not in my word list.